temporalio/documentation/docs/content/what-is-a-sticky-execution.md

 - [How to set a `StickyScheduleToStartTimeout` on a Worker Entity in Go](/docs/go/how-to-set-workeroptions-in-go/#stickyscheduletostarttimeout)

-Workers creating Sticky Queues is the default behavior of the Temporal Platform as it facilitates fast performance.
+Sticky Executions are the default behavior of the Temporal Platform.